abdullahh-dev/ExpertsCloudTask/README.md

 ## API EndPoints for local host environment

-https://expertscloudtask.onrender.com/api/tasks/getAllTasks --- Will show you all the tasks added in ou db
+https://expertscloudtask.onrender.com/api/tasks/getAllTasks --- Will show you all the tasks added to the db

 ## Deployment Links